Manila, Philippines · 2023

 Majesty in Manila

+Over 7,640 islands, hundreds of cultures, and a reputation for warmth that precedes any introduction.
 I know the Philippines through video games, specifically Dota 2 and Axie Infinity.
-Two games I’ve worked with the most that still maintain large popularity on the islands.
-My travels as an esports commentator have given me a front row seat to the filipino love for esports.
+My years as an esports commentator gave me a front row seat to the Filipino love for competition.

-My friends connected me with a local named Max that was eager to take me around Manila on an adventure that would take us through the Vitas Katuparan Housing Project in Tondo.
+A local named Max took me on an adventure through the city, ending in the Vitas Katuparan Housing Project in Tondo.

 A stop in the park

-Our journey began in the middle of the city near one of the busiest transit depots in the enter country.
+Our journey began in the middle of the city near one of the busiest transit depots in the entire country.

 As we entered the park, there was a cluster of families on cardboard boxes with kids that lit up when they saw our camera.